REAL Older Women Are Reverent, Self-controlled, Teachers

 Real Older Women Are Self-Controlled

 “Not given to much wine” is clearly about drinking, a problem in that culture and today.
-It is specifically addressed to older women because it creates a bad example for young women, and it is unfitting for teachers of good things.
+It is explicitly addressed to older women because it sets a bad example for young women, and it is unfitting for "teachers of good things."
 Much so-called “help” is given when drinking – think about all the advice that is provided, especially as you get “smarter” due to the influence of alcohol!
 Maybe you do not drink, but I know from my past that when I drank, the curse of alcohol worked on me.
 I was always smarter and better looking.

 Being under the influence of anything except the Spirit of God prevents objectivity and reality.
 It is neither helpful nor befitting anyone when you have a problem with alcohol.
 Of course, there are too few alcoholics who are willing to admit that alcohol is controlling them.